 The terminology 'lock up' is an industry standard expression to describe a stage claim and does not necessarily mean the home is securely 'locked up'.
 Darbecca prefer not to use the term ‘lockup’ as this term can be defined differently by each builder.
 We prefer to state the term pre plaster, as this reinforces the fact that we must inspect the property prior to plaster installation.

 Before a pre-plaster inspection, the following should be completed:

 Ideally the brickwork should be completed or at least a large amount so we can check the brick veneer wall cavity compliance.
 If the brickwork is not completed at this time and your builder is conducting a “reverse build” of your dwelling, the brickwork will be checked at both the fixing and final stages of inspection.

 It is best for our clients to confirm the dates for both insulation and plaster installation so that we can assist with the scheduling of this inspection.

 This inspection covers all aspects of the plaster work as well as the skirting, architraves and cornices.
-We will check all doors & windows as well as fittings and fixtures including all cabinetry.
-We will also further inspect the brickwork following on from the Pre Plaster inspection.
-All defects outstanding from your Pre Plaster/Lockup inspection will also be checked and addressed within this report.
+We will check all doors and windows as well as fittings and fixtures including all cabinetry.
+We will also further inspect the brickwork following on from the pre-plaster inspection.
+All defects outstanding from your pre-plaster/lockup inspection will also be checked and addressed within this report.

-If the waterproofing has been completed and is able to be inspected at this time, we are able to combine this with your Pre Paint/Fixing inspection for the reduced price.
+If the waterproofing has been completed and is able to be inspected at this time, we are able to combine this with your pre-paint/fixing inspection for a reduced cost.

 Water is the biggest threat to any home.